tldr-pages/tldr/pages/linux/xz.md

 > Syntax is similar to that of gzip
 > More information: <https://tukaani.org/xz/>.

-- Compress a single file
+- Compress a single file:

 `xz {{file}}`

-- Compress multiple files
+- Compress multiple files:

 `xz {{file1}} {{file2}} {{file3}}`

-- Decompress a file
+- Decompress a file:

 `xz -d {{file.xz}}`

-- Keep the input file (by default xz replaces the input file with the compressed/decompressed file)
+- Keep the input file (by default xz replaces the input file with the compressed/decompressed file):

 `xz -k {{file}}`

-- Write the compressed or decompressed data to standard output
+- Write the compressed or decompressed data to standard output:

 `xz -cd {{file}}`

-- Set the compression level (0 to 9, default is 6)
+- Set the compression level (0 to 9, default is 6):

 `xz {{-9}} {{file}}`